swainechen/chenlab-training/websites/gis-aws/content/11-VolumeFromSnap/02-Preewquisites.md

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/EC2Snapshots.png)

-3. Select the snapshot you created in the section IX of the workshop. **NOTE**: You can identify the snapshot by the Snapshot Name Tag you had provided earlier.
+3. Select the Snapshot you created in the section IX of the workshop. **NOTE**: You can identify the Snapshot by the Snapshot Name Tag you had provided earlier.

 ![Copy Paste](/images/hpc-aws-parallelcluster-workshop/EC2SelectSnapshot.png)